Exhigh/Tethered_Spotify_DevTools/README.md

 This patch enables us to activate the dev tools for Spotify in a tethered manner.

 ## Usage
-Copy the files included in the zip from the Release Section into the Spotify Directory.
+Copy the files included in the zip file from the Release Section into Spotify's Directory.
 Start Spotify or Restart Spotify if it was already running and presto !.

 Dev-Tools has been acitvated and with the right context menu working as inteded,
 as well as the patch working even after restarts and reloads of the application.

+`Note`: To avoid showing error messages saying that Lyptus32.dll was not found when running Spotify
+	  via the terminal or powershell, inside the file `Koaloader.json`, in the line for `path` point to `Lyptus32.dll` absolute location within the double quotes.

+	  Eg. `C:\\Users\\Username\\AppData\\Roaming\\Spotify\\Lyptus32.dll` or `C:/Users/Username/AppData/Roaming/Spotify/Lyptus32.dll`

 ### Reasons
 I used this method to achieve what we could basically already achieve but was a clunky solution as the solution,